Physics, Bachelor of Science (NEXT STEP Pathway)

 VCU

-Associate of Science in Science, Mathematics Major (G3 program)
+Associate of Science in Science (G3 program)

 Completing the associate degree will waive VCU's general education requirements.